microsoft/wopi-validator-core/README.md

 This project contains the core logic of the [WOPI validator](https://wopi.readthedocs.io/en/latest/build_test_ship/validator.html) as well as a command-line interface to it.

+## Notes

+In the examples below `<id>` must be an id that refers to a file named "test.wopitest".
+The file must exist.

 ## Quick start using Docker

 You can quickly run the validator using Docker.
 First, pull the Docker image: